dukelec/cdnet/Readme.md

 Used together with header's `SEQUENCE` for flow control and ensure data integrity.
 The `SEQ_NUM[6:0]` auto increase when `SEQUENCE` is selected in the header.
 Bit 7 of `SEQ_NUM` is set indicating that a report is required.
-Do not select `SEQUENCE` for port 0 communication self.
+Do not select `SEQUENCE` for port 0 communication.

 Port 0 communications:
 ```